wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/d.github-enterprise.md

 All network traffic from Stoplight originates from a fixed IP address.
 This is done so that network administrators can allow Stoplight to access your internal Git or identity providers with minimal risk to your network.

-If your self-hosted Git provider is behind a firewall, add our fixed IP address **35.226.194.249** to your allowlist on port 443 over HTTPS.
+If your self-hosted Git provider is behind a firewall, add Stoplight's fixed IP address **35.226.194.249** to your allowlist on port 443 over HTTPS.

 ## Troubleshooting